About Seikei Gakuen

 Haruji Nakamura, the founder of Seikei Gakuen, felt misgivings about the uniform approach to education in Japan towards the end of the Meiji Era.
 He wanted to foster a human education that balances personality and learning as well as the mind and body, not merely focusing on the acquisition of knowledge.

-In 1906 (the 39th year of the Meiji Era), he established and opened a student cram school and named it “Seikei-en” the following year.
+In 1906 (the 39th year of the Meiji Era), he opened a tutoring school and named it “Seikei-en” the following year.
 With the assistance of two academic colleagues, Koyata Iwasaki and Shigezo Imamura, Haruji Nakamura opened Seikei Jitsumu Gakko in 1912 (the 45th year of the Meiji Era).
-The main focus of education for our founder, Haruji Nakamura, was “Respecting individuality”, “Cultivating one’s character” and the “Fulfillment of labor.”
+The main focus of education for our founder, Haruji Nakamura, was “Respect for individuality”, “Cultivation of character” and “Commitment to hard work.”

-Seikei Gakuen has steadily progressed to this day by making the education principle of “drawing out one’s individuality and cultivating one’s character” as its foundation.
+Seikei Gakuen has steadily progressed to this day by making the education principle of drawing out the individuality of each student and cultivating character since its foundation.

 The seeds that Haruji Nakamura sowed have grown into a giant tree known as “Seikei Gakuen”, and we are preparing to make a further leap forward.